iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 # Get Started with Experiments

-<abbr>Experiments</abbr> grow rapidly in number in ML projects.
-DVC can track
+In machine learning projects, number of <abbr>experiments</abbr> grow rapidly.
-these experiments, list their most relevant parameters and metrics, and commit only the ones that we need to Git.
+DVC can track these experiments, list their most relevant parameters and metrics, and commit only the ones that we need to Git.

 In this section, we will explore the basic features of DVC experiment management with [`get-started-experiments`][gse] project.